nicoleorzan/emergent-communication/README.md

-Studying Emergent Communication in groups of multiple autonomous agents using Reinforcement Learning, Signaling Games and Naming games.
+Studying Emergent Communication in groups of multiple autonomous agents using Reinforcement Learning, Signaling Games,Language games and Replicator dynamics